Guide to Fruits and Vegetables that Grow in Shade

 Lovage is a perennial herb that tolerates some shade.

-There are many herbs that grow in shade.
+There are many herbs that tolerate partial shade.
 Here are my favourites:

 • Chives